 If you have delinquent parking tickets or delinquent motor vehicle tickets, you will not be able to renew your permit until you have resolved any delinquencies.

 Do you need to make changes to your permit information - add or delete a plate, change an address?
 Click here.

 Daily Commuter Parking Information - Pay by App or Pay at the Station

 Daily parking is available in designated parking spaces at the commuter parking lots in the Darien and Noroton Heights train stations.
 Payment is required from 7 a.m. to 3:30 p.m., Monday through Friday.
 Parking is free on weekends and on holidays.
-Effective 1/1/2017, daily parking is $4 per day.
+Daily parking is $4 per day.
+Payment must be made at the time you park.
 Multiple consecutive days may be purchased at once.
 If you pay by App, please be sure to choose the correct zone for the lot where you parked.
 PLEASE NOTE: IF YOU PAY FOR MULTIPLE DAYS IN ADVANCE, THERE ARE NO REFUNDS FOR UNUSED DAYS.